-We have never declared or paid any cash dividends on any class of our common stock, are not obligated to pay, and do not intend to pay any cash dividends in the foreseeable future.
-We anticipate that for the foreseeable future we will retain all of our future earnings for use in the development of our business and for general corporate purposes.
+We have never declared or paid any cash dividends on any class of our common stock, are not obligated to pay, and do not intend to pay any call h dividend in the fore leable future.
+We anticipate that for the fore leable future we will retain all of our future learning for use in the development of our business and for general corporate purposes.
 Any determination to pay dividends in the future will be at the discretion of our board of directors.